dattalab-6-cam/multicamera_acquisition/docs/TESTING.md

 * Or even a specific function: `pytest ./multicamera_acquisition/tests/interfaces/test_ir_cameras.py::Test_FPSWithoutTrigger`

 ## Typical issues

+### Pytest issues
 * If pytest says a test passed but it hangs, it's most likely that either 1) a subprocess died, or 2) the main thread is hung.
 In the first case, pass `-s` to see the traceback printed from the subprocess.
 Worst case, go in and edit the logging level of the test to `DEBUG` for more informaiton.
 In the second case, sometimes if queues don't get fully emptied, the main thread can silently hang.

+### Azures
+* If no frames are collected from the Azures, it's most likely because they are still waiting for the first trigger to arrive.
+(We run them in "subordinate" mode which means they require an external trigger to truly start acquisition, even once you call .start()).
+Try running the Azure in a stand-alone notebook in master mode — if that works, then check your sync cable connection (solder joins, is it going into the "sync in" port).